Merry Christmas from Jane Ashcroft

 Caring at Christmas

-Our #CaringatChristmas campaign aims to show that despite the challenges currently faced, Christmas can still be a magical time for residents and colleagues to enjoy alike.
+Our #CaringatChristmas campaign showed that despite the challenges we've faced, Christmas can still be a magical time for residents and colleagues to enjoy alike.

 This Christmas, we want to give you, care workers, care home residents and their loved ones an opportunity to make each other smile.
 Find out more about our #CrackerSmile campaign.